Shiva (2008 film)

-Shiva is a 2008 Israeli drama film, also known by its English title as 7 Days, Seven Days and The Seven Days by Ronit Elkabetz and Shlomi Elkabetz.
-It is the second feature to be directed by the siblings following the unhappy marriage of Viviane Amsalem following 2004's To Take a Wife.
-In 2014 it was succeeded by the final film in the trilogy Gett: The Trial of Viviane Amsalem.
+Shiva, also known as 7 Days, Seven Days and The Seven Days, is a 2008 drama film written and directed by Ronit Elkabetz and Shlomi Elkabetz.
+It is the second feature to be directed by the siblings following 2004's To Take a Wife.
+The film is the second in a trilogy focusing on the unhappy marriage of Viviane Amsalem, the first being To Take a Wife (2004).
+The final film of the trilogy was 2014's Gett: The Trial of Viviane Amsalem.